-We spoke to an AAT tutor, Gill Myers and AAT student , Jess Brindle to get their advice about the most effective techniques to use when working through an assessment.
+We spoke to AAT tutor, Gill Myers and AAT student, Jess Brindle to get the most effective techniques working through your AAT assessments.

 Many students struggle in the assessment because they’ve misunderstood the ‘command words’ that crop up in the exam questions.

 • Identify – Pick out several key points or assets from a list.
 There’s no need to be over-descriptive.

 • Describe – Detail the features of a subject/object.